microsoft/AzureTRE/docs/tre-templates/workspace-services/ohdsi.md

 In order to access the CDM from ATLAS, the CDM data source should be accessible from the workspace's VNet.
 Since the CDM data source is outside of TRE, this is not part of the template, however, there are many ways in which this can be done, one example would be to to deploy a private endpoint for the CDM data source in the workspace's VNet as part of a custom workspace template.

+## Setting up a CDM data source
+If you already have an OMOP CDM data source, then all you have to do is to configure the network as described in the [networking configuration](#networking-configuration) section.
+If you're data is in a different format, you can read [here](https://ohdsi.github.io/TheBookOfOhdsi/ExtractTransformLoad.html) how to set up the ETL process to convert your medical data to OMOP format.